Understanding Retrieval Augmentation for Long-Form Question Answering: Insights from Attribution Annotation

 Unsurprisingly, answers generated without documents (last two rows) are largely irrelevant to reference document set (WebGPT docs).
-This does not necessarily mean the model generated answers are not factual, as valid answers to the same question can be very different~\citep{krishna-etal-2021-hurdles,xu-etal-2023-critical}.
-Nonetheless, over 20\% of sentences were supported by reference documents, suggesting LLMs exhibit level of some parametric knowledge that matches information in the reference documents.
+This does not necessarily mean the generated answers are not factual, as valid answers to the same question can be different~\citep{krishna-etal-2021-hurdles,xu-etal-2023-critical} {and thus could be attributed to different sets of documents}.
+Nonetheless, over 20\% of sentences were supported by reference documents, suggesting LLMs exhibit some parametric knowledge that matches information in the reference documents.

-Comparing the same base model (GPT-3.5) provided with different evidence document sets (WebGPT docs vs. Human docs), we find that the model can use WebGPT docs more efficiently.
-This might be caused by WebGPT evidence documents being longer (about 10\%) than human demonstration documents, providing more comprehensive information to copy from.
-Nonetheless, even with WebGPT docs, 15\% of the answer sentences are not supported, suggesting that GPT-3.5 generates information that lies beyond what can be inferred from evidence documents.
+Comparing the same base model (GPT-3.5) provided with different evidence document sets (WebGPT docs vs. Human docs), we find that the model use WebGPT docs more efficiently.
+This might be due to WebGPT documents being longer (about 10\%) than human demonstration documents, providing more comprehensive information to copy from.
+Nonetheless, even with WebGPT docs, 15\% of the answer sentences are not supported, suggesting that GPT-3.5 generates information that are beyond what can be inferred from evidence documents.